When to visit the vet?

 Prevention

-Good eye hygiene is crucial to reduce the risk of chalazions and hordeolum in dogs.
-Regularly cleaning the eyelids and surrounding skin can help prevent gland blockages and minimize the accumulation of dirt and bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
+Good eye hygiene is crucial to reduce the risk of chalazia and hordeola in dogs.
+Regular cleaning of the eyelids and the surrounding skin can help prevent gland blockages and minimize the buildup of dirt and bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
 Some types of bacteria are beneficial or even essential to life, while others can cause disease..